brightboy373/Cleaning-Exploring-the-Ask-a-Manager-Survey-Dataset/README.md

 + Power BI (Data Visualization)

+# Key Question(S) for Analysis:
++ How does age group influences salary?
++ Which industry pay the most?
++ Which Educational Qualification earns the most salary?
++ What is the most popular industry?
++ Which Country gives the most monetary_bonuses?
++ How does gender influences salary?
++ How do factors like race and education level correlate with salary?
++ How salaries compare for the same role in different location?
++ How do work year experience influences salary?
++ Which country has more work year experience?

 ## Data Wrangling:
 + Handling Encoding Errors: The first hurdle was an encoding issue.
 I resolved it by using the latin-1 encoding to ensure proper reading of the data.
 + Renaming Irregular Columns: The column names were inconsistent, so I standardized them using Python’s rename() function with a dictionary argument.
 Additionally, I applied the lower() function to make them lowercase and strip() to remove trailing spaces.